top of page

 The Village of Sherman's Main Street downtown business district, with its four eateries, is the center of the target area, running East and West on NY State Rte.
 430, in proximity to I-86.
 To the north lies the cultural activities on Park Street and to the south there are outdoor recreational opportunities along French Creek including parks and the multi-use trail (Chautauqua Rails to Trails).

-The focus area of 51 acres consists of 15 acres of predominantly commercial and mixed-use buildings, including four major restoration and reuse projects, one new housing development, multiple small retail and façade improvement projects, and public art.
-Downtown East and West Main Street is lined with multi-story, mixed-use attached row buildings covered in brick exterior with a quaint covered walkway awning arcade.
-The buildings contain retail establishments and restaurants on the first floors with residential units occupying the upper floors, some of which are vacant and require rehabilitation.
+The focus area consists of commercial and mixed-use buildings, restoration and reuse projects, housing development, retail and façade improvements, public art and placemaking projects, with enhancements to parks, trails, and safe streets with traffic calming and wayfinding elements.
+Downtown Main Street is lined with multi-story, mixed-use attached row buildings containing retail establishments and restaurants on the first floors with residential units occupying the upper floors, some of which are vacant due to the 1991 fire and require rehabilitation.
 The downtown center is bookended with two vacant industrial buildings uniquely positioned to be transformed into recreational and community spaces that will draw visitors to the region.
-The proposed projects at the museum, library, parks, and trail in the focus area complement the downtown projects with educational, cultural, natural, and recreational improvements, providing ADA accessibility and safety elements.